Scope and Rates

 See above under “ Imports”.

-Not as such, but VAT exemption for cost-sharing association (independent group of person) may apply (article 132, 1 (f) of the Council Directive 2006/112/EC; article 44, 1 y) LVAT) provided various criteria are met and that competition is not distorted.
-Note that the members of the VAT group do not become a single taxable person, so charges between them are not disregarded.
+Luxembourg VAT Law does, however, provide for a VAT exemption for cost-sharing associations/independent group of persons (in Luxembourg also known as "associations de fait" or "ARGE") as foreseen in article 132, 1 (f) of the Council Directive 2006/112/EC; article 44, 1 y) VATL.
+This VAT exemption may apply if various criteria are met.
+Note that the members of the cost-sharing association do not become a single taxable person, so charges between them may not be disregarded.

 Most registered businesses are required to submit VAT returns on a monthly basis.
-However, if the annual turnover is between EUR 112,000 and EUR 620,000, VAT returns are submitted on a quarterly basis.
-If the annual turnover does not exceed EUR 112,000, the VAT returns must be submitted on an annual basis only.
+However, if the annual turnover is between EUR 112'000.01 and EUR 620'000.00 VAT returns have to be submitted on a quarterly basis.
+If the annual turnover does not exceed EUR 112'000, the VAT returns must be submitted on an annual basis only.

-In addition, all businesses which are required to submit VAT returns on a monthly or quarterly basis, must in addition submit an annual summary VAT return.
+In addition, all businesses which are required to submit VAT returns on a monthly or quarterly basis, must submit an annual summary VAT return as well.

-Failure to submit VAT returns or settle any outstanding VAT on time may result in a penalty of between EUR 50 to EUR 5,000.
+Failure to submit VAT returns or settle any outstanding VAT debts on time may result in a penalty which ranges between EUR 50 to EUR 5'000.
 Moreover, late payment or failure to pay VAT due may be subject to late payment interests.

 If a business supplies goods which are shipped from Luxembourg to VAT registered businesses in other EU Member States and wants to zero rate the supply (see section International Supplies of Goods and Services) it is required to file ESLs.